project-lighter/lighter/README.md

 ## 📄 Cite:

-If you find `lighter` useful in your research or project, please consider citing it.
+If you find `lighter` useful in your research or project, please consider citing it:

 ```bibtex
 @software{lighter,